Mildza/blog/src/markdown-pages/vue-best-practice.md

    "TheHeading.vue, "TheSidebar.vue"
 5. Child components tightly coupled with their parent should include the parent component name as a prefix.
 For example, "TodoList.vue" has children "TodoListItem.vue" & "TodoListAddButton.vue".
 6. Component names should start with the highest-level (often most general) words and end with descriptive modifying words.
+7. Component names should always be multi-word, this prevents conflicts with existing and future HTML elements, since all HTML elements are a single word.

 ## Codding